hendricius/the-bread-code/basics/basic-sour-dough.md

 can still sometimes be eaten 3-4 weeks after the bake.
 In your sourdough bread bacteria and yeast wage war on each other, blocking each other from taking over the bread.
 In a yeast bread you do not have bacteria to counteract the yeast.
-Thus the yeast bread turns uneatable much faster.
+Thus the yeast bread turns inedible much faster.

 Overall you can bake every yeast-bread with sourdough instead.
 You only have to consider that your sourdough is at 100% hydration.
 Thus you need to adjust the hydration